m50d/m50d.github.com/_posts/2014-10-04-object-oriented-essentialism.md

 > Student: Is this taco a sandwich?

-> Teacher: Well, there's an Edible typeclass instance for it
+> Teacher: Well, there's an Edible typeclass instance for it if you tag it as EdibleTaco

-> Student:
+> Student: But EdibleTaco isn't the same thing as Taco

-> Teacher: Why don't you implement that then?
+> Teacher: There's a prism instance for them, what more do you want?

 > Student: